Sexual Curiosity is one of those tricky experiences that can by perceived as normal childhood curiosity or sexual abuse.

-In my fundamental teaching class I’m taking, my classmates and I did an exercise that would help us recognize listening blocks.
-Listening blocks are actions that people do that prevent effective listening.
-Examples include daydreaming, placating, and sparring.
-The exercise went like this: one student told a story, and the rest of the other students and I were given a card that had a listening block we had to role play.
-I role played a listening block where the speaker said a “trigger” word, (alcohol) and I sparred with him by reacting badly to it.
+The exercise went like this: one student told a story, and the rest of the other students and I had cards that had a listening block.
+We had to role play the listening block.
+I roleplayed a listening block where the speaker said a “trigger” word, (alcohol) and I sparred with him by reacting badly to it.

 The exercises were fun, but what intrigued me was the speaker’s story.
 His story was that at a school he taught, two fifth grade students performed oral sex with each other in a pool.
-Another classmate of mine chimed in and said that she had a female fourth grade student who profusely masturbated in class by rubbing her genitals on the chair corners, and how her parents took her to the pediatrician to get help.
-The stories had me wondering how far childhood sexual curiosity can go before it’s considered abnormal.
+Another classmate of mine chimed in and said that she had a female fourth-grade student who profusely masturbated in the class by rubbing her genitals on the chair corners, and how her parents took her to the pediatrician to get help.
+I wondered how far childhood sexual curiosity could go before it reached abnormality.

-There are tragic stories where children are sexually abused, but what about sexual acts that are done out of curiosity?
-Is there a fine line between curiosity and sexual abuse, or can it blurred?
+There are tragic stories of sexually abused children, but what about sexual acts that committed out of curiosity?
+Is there a fine line between inquisitiveness and sexual abuse, or can it be blurry?
 Can sexual abuse happen between two kids who are eight years old and ten years old?
 Would the child get charged?
 Can a child even understand what they’re doing?